ElianFabian/GenericListAdapter/README.md

 }.apply { submitList(items) }
 ```
 Now we're done!
 We can use it like any regular list adapter.
-By the way, you can also give a value to the areContentsTheSame parameter, but most of the time, it won't be necessary since its default value is:
+By the way, you can also give a value to the areContentsTheSame parameter, but most of the time, it wouldn't be necessary since its default value is:

 ```kt
 areContentsTheSame = { oldItem, newItem -> oldItem == newItem }